Aspherical manifolds, Mellin transformation and a question of Bobadilla-Koll\'{a}r: Introduction

 Finally, in Section \ref{conj} we speculate around the Singer-Hopf conjecture \ref{SHi} in the complex algebraic setting.
 We propose various generalizations, also in relation to the Shafarevich conjecture.
-For instance, we prove the following result (see Corollary \ref{cor_twoconj}). \bt Let $Y$ be an aspherical projective manifold.
+Recall that a complex space is holomorphically convex if it admits a proper surjective holomorphic mapping onto some Stein space, which induces an isomorphism between the algebras of holomorphic functions on these spaces.
+The Shafarevich conjecture then predicts that the universal covering space of a complex projective manifold should be holomorphically convex.
+In Section \ref{conj} we prove the following result (see Corollary \ref{cor_twoconj}). \bt Let $Y$ be an aspherical projective manifold.
 Then the Shafarevich conjecture implies that the universal cover of $Y$ is Stein. \et We also conjecture that the cotangent bundle of a projective manifold with a Stein universal cover is nef (see Conjecture \ref{conj1}).
 Together with semi-positivity results for nef vector bundles from \cite{DPS}, this would then imply the Singer-Hopf Conjecture \ref{SHi} in the complex projective setting.

 As a convention, in this paper all varieties and manifolds are assumed to be connected.